teddywafula/laravelEcommerce/README.md

 ### Deploying on AWS Lambda
 - you can install serverless on your machine
 - then go to root of project, modify env, then run sls (serverless) deploy
+- A url will be generated where you can access your application